 Conservation strategies that are habitat-based can help landowners diversify their income.
 Hitzeman explains, “Every year agricultural commodity prices change—one year, wheat may bring a high price, and a few years later it may be cattle.
 In our operation we get 40 percent of our revenue from CRP payments, 40 percent from hunting, and the remainder from cash rent on 100 acres of farmland.
 Optimizing habitat for wildlife and providing hunting opportunities on private land is a win-win situation for land conservation, hunters and landowners.
 By viewing sustainable conservation from a profitability standpoint it’s possible to change landowner acceptance of programs, and more agricultural producers will devote more of their land to wildlife habitat.
 The land, water and wildlife ultimately benefit from these partnerships.”

-... about trees tolerant to Milestone® specialty herbicide at http://bit.ly/milestonewoodyplants.
+... about trees tolerant to Milestone® herbicide at http://bit.ly/milestonewoodyplants.

-®Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
 Milestone is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
-State restrictions on the sale and use of Transline apply.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
+See the product label for details.
+State restrictions on the sale and use of Milestone and Transline apply.
 Consult the label before purchase or use for full details.
-Always read and follow label directions.
+Always read and follow label directions. ©2019 Corteva

 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid), Transline (clopyralid).